garamond13/ReShade-shaders/CMSLUTGenerator/README.md

 ## Usage

-You can double click CMSLUTGenerator.exe to generate CMSLUT.dds file in the same folder using the default options.
+You can double click CMSLUTGenerator.exe to generate both CMSLUT.dds and CMSLUT.cube files in the same folder using the default options.
 Or you can use it via command line (cmd.exe).
 Use `CMSLUTGenerator.exe -h` to print help and show the default options.

 ## Compilation